nwesterhausen/potential-adventure/src/nitom-dakon/fort2/planning.md

 No barracks or military.
 I want to get this started soon, but want to have all the bedrooms completed and at least be in a stable state.

+***

+Took a snapshot of dwarves on 702-10-1, beginning of winter.

+Spring arrived we traded some of the goods left by the dwarven merchants for more barrels and cages.

+The temple is getting a lot of use, dwarves use it very often.

+A barracks is built, just have to get some military stuff sorted out.

+Started hunting some of the wild animals near the fortress.

+Baby born on 703-02-19.

+Traded with elves again.
+Got more animals to slaughter and some barrels/buckets.

+In summer, human caravan arrived w/ the representative from the merchant guild.
+Traded some of the stuff left by the 1st year dwarven caravan and got a ton of different foods (they literally brought 3 wagons of different food).

+The well overflowed!!
+Had to make some emergency access tunnels to install a floodgate.
+Now we have control over the water entering the cistern via a lever.
+We won't go thirsty!

+In fall, the dwarven caravan arrived with a liason!